HK142007/Nintendo/README.md

 ## Roadmap

-* Remove margin: The PPU.js file has a ScrollWrite function that implements a 7 pixel margin.
+* Remove clipping: The PPU.js file has a ScrollWrite function that implements a 7px clipping.

 ## Based on the work of: